 - Service account

-- A credential used for server-to-server interactions, such as an faceless app that runs as a process to access some data or perform some operation.
+- A credential used for server-to-server interactions, such as a faceless app that runs as a process to access some data or perform some operation.
 Service accounts are usually used to access cloud-based data and operations.
 However, when used with domain-wide delegation of authority, they can be used to access user data.

 - Authorization server